-The bills would have an indeterminate fiscal impact on the Department of Environmental Quality and on local units of government.
-Generally speaking, the bills would broaden the types sites of eligible for tax increment financing (TIF) for redevelopment as a brownfield to include sites under Part 213 of NREPA (Leaking Underground Storage Tanks), as well as make other changes.
-Additionally, the bills would expand the types of sites eligible for brownfield grants and loans and provide clarity as to what activities those grants and loans may be used for.
+The bills will have an indeterminate fiscal impact on the Department of Environmental Quality and on local units of government.
+Generally speaking, the bills broaden the types of sites eligible for tax increment financing (TIF) for redevelopment as a brownfield to include sites under Part 213 of NREPA, as well as make other changes.
+Additionally, the bills expand the types of sites eligible for brownfield grants and loans and provide clarity as to what activities those grants and loans may be used for.
 The Clean Michigan Initiative (CMI) bonds authorized by voters in 1998 have provided financing for brownfield grants and loans.
 According to the DEQ, about \$3.5 million in CMI loans and \$5.0 million in CMI grants remain uncommitted.
 Also available for redevelopment projects is \$1.0 million in the Revitalization Revolving Loan Fund and \$125,000 in site reclamation grants.
-These amounts themselves would not be affected by the bills; rather, the scope of projects eligible for funding through those amounts would be expanded.
+These amounts themselves are not affected by the bills; rather, the scope of projects eligible for funding through those amounts is expanded.

-It does not appear that the changes in the bills would fundamentally change the nature of work that the DEQ does at a particular brownfield site, but it is possible that with the expansion of the types of sites that would be eligible for a brownfield TIF, the DEQ's workload, and hence its costs, could increase somewhat.
-According to the DEQ, however, any increases would not be significant to the Department from an operational standpoint.
+It does not appear that the changes in the bills will fundamentally change the nature of work that the DEQ does at a particular brownfield site, but it is possible that with the expansion of the types of sites that are eligible for brownfield TIF, the DEQ's workload, and hence its costs, may increase somewhat.
+According to the DEQ, however, any increases will not be significant to the Department from an operational standpoint.